We never needed the nuclear meltdown survival pack. Thankfully.

 Most Chinese citizens are well-prepared for a meltdown in this regard.
 The average savings rate in China is over 30 percent.
 That means a third of total disposable household income is put into savings.
-And the country as a whole saves around 45 percent of its GDP.
+And the country as a whole recovers around 45 percent of its GDP.

 Meanwhile, the U.S. is lagging.
-The U.S. saves less than 20 percent of its GDP.
+The U.S. recovers less than 20 percent of its GDP.
 And according to a 2016 survey, 69 percent of Americans have less than US$1,000 in their savings accounts.
 And 34 percent have no savings at all.